david-31atak/Practice-repo/README.md

 ## Created the file.

-This is a practice text to demonstrate if im learning or not
+This is a practice text to demonstrate if im learning or not what is happening